bmegli/realsense-ir-to-vaapi-h264/README.md

  - to H.264 raw video
  - stored to disk as example

-On my laptop it usese around 10% CPU at 1280x720.
+On my laptop it uses around 10% CPU at 1280x720.

 ## Platforms